StevenSong-sTs/Property-Value-Forecast/README.md

 #### Step3: Run the Code
 Once all the packages are installed, you can run the notebook in any IDE of your choice that supports Jupyter runtime.

+## Data Access Statement
+The data used in this project are sourced from the US Census Bureau, Zillow Research, and other publicly available sources.
+All data are saved in the team's Google Drive and are accessible to the public.

+### Data Access:
+You can access the data by following this link: https://drive.google.com/drive/folders/1-gukRGTb-JM0GSajaEA2uuOqVh0ZZiY0?usp=sharing

+### Data Ownership and Licensing:
+- **US Census Bureau:** Data is available under public domain, with no restrictions on use or redistribution.
+- **Zillow Research:** Data is available under Zillow's data licensing terms, which must be adhered to for any use or redistribution.
+- **Yahoo Finance:** Data is subject to Yahoo's data usage and licensing terms.
+- **Bureau of Transportation Statistics:** Data is publicly available and may be subject to federal data usage guidelines.
+- **Department of Housing:** Data is publicly available and may be subject to federal data usage guidelines.
+- **Bureau of Labor Statistics:** Data is publicly available and may be used under federal data usage guidelines.
+- **National Oceanic and Atmospheric Administration (NOAA):** Data is publicly available under NOAA’s data policies.
+- **Congress API:** Data is provided under specific API usage terms which must be respected.

+### Disclaimer:
+By accessing and using the data provided, you agree to comply with the licensing terms of the respective data sources.